giladlotan/itpmssd/README.md

   - _Reading_
     -
   - _Coding_
-    - There will be a dropbox folder made available for you to submit your programming assignments
+    - We'll use a shared dropbox folder for coding homework assignments.